priyanshupandey-ml/Functional_chatbot/README.md

 ---

-# 2. Persistence in LangGraph
+# 2. Concept of Persistence in LangGraph

 One of the most important concepts learned was Persistence.